 - Do Wrong, Right: Is a big believer in this.
 Doing things the right way is more important than your reasons for doing them in the first place.

 - Dramatic Unmask: He loves doing this.
+It's narratively appropriate.
 Not just playing it straight either, he loves joking about it too.

 - Engagement Challenge: Upon learning that his possibly soon to be daughter-in-law, Haley, is the child of a lowly thief, he decides to see how she deals with her father's Frame-Up to test her worthiness.

-- Even Evil Has Loved Ones: Despite his tyrannical attitude, he still cares deeply about Elan and seems averse to the idea of killing Nale.
+- Even Evil Has Loved Ones: Despite his tyrannical attitude, he still cares deeply about his family.
+He legally divorced his first wife due to "irreconcilable differences" (he's a Lawful Evil warlord, she's a Chaotic Good barmaid) and she's still serving drinks on the Eastern Continent.
+He endlessly dotes on Elan and takes every step to avoid killing Nale.
 After he finally brings himself to kill Nale, he decides that he needs to be more careful with managing Elan.
 His former party also seem to be genuine friends, given their reactions to Malack's death.
 The Giant, pointedly, warns us that this is very misleading.
-Tarquin, he says, probably believed that he loved his son right up until the moment when he had to choose between letting his son live and relinquishing the least bit of control over his life.
-Then he (and the audience) got to see what really mattered to him.
+Tarquin, he says, probably believed that he loved his son right up until the moment when he has to choose between letting his son live and relinquishing the least bit of control over his life.
+Then he (and the audience) get to see what really matters to him.

 - Evil Cannot Comprehend Good: